Frozen-Potato/WhateverTheFuckThisIs/Tree/Tree.md

 - An **AVL Tree** is a **self-balancing Binary Search Tree**.
   - Named after inventors **Adelson-Velsky and Landis**.
   - The **balance factor** of a node = `height(left subtree) - height(right subtree)`.
-  - Balance factor ∈ {-1, 0, 1} → Tree is balanced.
+  - Balance factor between -1 and 1 then tree is balanced.
-  - If balance factor goes outside this range → **rotations** are applied.
+  - If balance factor goes outside this range then **rotations** are applied.
   - Rotations used:
     - **Right Rotation (LL case)**
     - **Left Rotation (RR case)**